dynamsoft-docs/capture-vision-docs-mobile/programming/android/api-reference/core/intermediate-results/scaled-down-colour-image-unit.md

 ### setImageData

-Sets the `ImageData` object as the image data of the down-scaled colour image.
+Sets the image data for the scaled-down colour image.

 ```java
 int setImageData(ImageData imageData);